Mike Pence says he'd consider testifying before January 6 committee if invited - KTVZ

 They include President Gerald Ford, who testified voluntarily in front of the House Judiciary Subcommittee on Criminal Justice in 1974 to explain why he pardoned his predecessor Richard Nixon.

-Two witnesses who advised Pence that he did not have the authority to subvert the election testified during the June 16 hearing: former Pence attorney Greg Jacob and retired Republican judge J. Michael Luttig.
+Two witnesses who advised Pence that he did not have the authority to subvert the election testified during the June 16 hearing: Jacob and retired Republican judge J. Michael Luttig.

 The committee walked through how conservative Trump attorney John Eastman put forward a legal theory that Pence could unilaterally block certification of the election — a theory that was roundly rejected by Trump’s White House attorneys and Pence’s team but nevertheless was embraced by the former President.

-In a videotaped deposition, which was played on June 16, Marc Short, Pence’s chief of staff, said the vice president advised Trump “many times” that he didn’t have the legal or constitutional authority to overturn the results while presiding over the joint session of Congress on January 6 to count the electoral votes.
+In a videotaped deposition, which was played on June 16, Short said the vice president advised Trump “many times” that he didn’t have the legal or constitutional authority to overturn the results while presiding over the joint session of Congress on January 6 to count the electoral votes.

 On Wednesday, Pence also reiterated his call for US Attorney General Merrick Garland to give the American people a full accounting of the reasons the recent search of Trump’s Mar-a-Lago resort was necessary, citing the politicization of the FBI during the Trump administration.